-The purpose of the 10 contracted Board and Cares (B&C) are to provide supported living environments for clients with severe mental illness (SMI).
-These placements are needed to afford SMI client's an opportunity to live in the community.
+The purpose of the 10 contracted Board and Cares (B&C) are to provide supported living environments for individuals living with severe mental illness (SMI).
+These placements are needed to afford those that meet criteria an opportunity to live in their community.
 There is one BHRS staff member that is the designated B&C Liaison.
-The B&C Liaison processes referrals to B&C, completes assessments, provides care coordination with the treatment team and any issues related to their placement, and oversees admissions to and discharges from BHRS contracted B&C.
+The B&C Liaison processes referrals to B&C, completes assessments, provides care coordination with the treatment team and any issues related to their placement, and oversees admissions to and discharges from Behavioral Health and Recovery Service (BHRS) contracted B&C.

-The target population served are adults with severe mental illness that have completed a social rehabilitation program, are stepping down from a locked setting, or coming from the community.
-They are psychiatrically stable, compliant with medications and in need of a supported living environment.
-Clients are Health Plan of San Mateo members, and either have Social Security Administration or General Assistance benefits.
+The target population served are adults living with SMI that have completed a social rehabilitation program, are stepping down from a locked setting, or coming from the community.
+These are individuals who are psychiatrically stable, compliant with medications and in need of a supported living environment.
+Additionally, they are Health Plan of San Mateo members, and either have Social Security Administration or General Assistance benefits.

-The B&C provides three meals a day, medication management which includes storing and administration of medications.
-They regularly collaborate with the client's treatment team and conservator (if there is one) about the client's progress and address any issues that impact the client's placement.
+The B&Cs provide three meals a day, medication management which includes storing and administration of medications.
+They regularly collaborate with the resident's treatment team and conservator (if there is one) about progress and address any issues that impact the BHRS client's placement.
 The B&C Operators work in close collaboration with the BHRS B&C Liaison.
-The role of the B&C Liaison is to support the client's transition into the B&C, oversee and coordinate their care, and ensure they address issues that impact placement.
+The role of the B&C Liaison is to support the individuals transition into the B&C, oversee and coordinate their care, and ensure they address issues that impact placement.
 The B&C Liaison develops and coordinates a training schedule for the B&C Operators.
-The training increases the B&C Operator's capacity to address the needs of the SMI clients in their care as well as fulfilling their Continuing Education requirements.
-In addition, they have been providing and facilitating a series of mental health groups for clients at the B&C facilities.
+The training increases the B&C Operator's capacity to support the needs of those we serve whom are in their care as well as fulfilling their staff's Continuing Education requirements.
+In addition, they have been providing and facilitating a series of behavioral health groups for residents at the B&C facilities.
 Curriculums for these groups have included Seeking Safety, Illness and Recovery Management, Dual Diagnosis, and Wellness Recovery Action Plan (WRAP).
-Tablets were obtained through the use of MHSA funding, for the virtual mental health groups when the facilities were in shelter in place.
-This was a source of emotional and social support when in-person contact was not possible.
+Tablets were obtained through the use of Mental Health Services Act funding, for the virtual behavioral health groups when the facilities were in shelter in place.
+This was a source of emotional and social support when inperson contact was not possible.